yam-finance/documents/govops/govops-council.md

     All other proposal actions are subject to a case by case review and should be expected to be out of scope of the Gov-Ops council.
 As new code is written for specific use cases, the above list may expand.

 3. Maintenance of existing YAM infrastructure and systems including, but not limited to:
-    - The YAM website and on-chain voting Dapp.
+    - Yam Website DApp.
-    - The YAM snapshot page.
+    - Snapshot page.
-    - The YAM Discourse server.
+    - Discourse server.
-    - The YAM Discord server
+    - Discord server.
-    - The YAM Telegram channel.
+    - Telegram channel.
-    - YAM documentation repositories.
+    - Documentation repositories.
-    - the YAM github organization, repos, and other infrastructure used to facilitate working with those repos (Netlify, etc).
+    - Github organization, repos, and other infrastructure used to facilitate working with those repos (Netlify, etc).
     - Moderation of all of the above.

 ## Goals